0xneelo/usdc_token_perps/Readme.md

 **By contrast,** the same conversation characterized the Imperial‑style USDC LP position as:

-- involving a very high probability of large or total loss ("they must assume ~90% total‑loss chance"), and
+- involving structurally incentivized attacks that create large or total loss ("they must assume ~90% total‑loss chance"), and
 - requiring LPs to deposit hard USDC, not native tokens.

 One participant's intuition was that: